jhno-code/amortization/README.md

 # amortization
 This is an application made in visual studio 2019, Windows forms, c #.
-Calculate French, German and American depreciation by displaying the results in a table.
+Calculate French, German and American amortization, displaying the results in a table.